B4night/gnome-extension-list/README.md

 10. User Avatar in Quick Settings
 11. Clipboard Indicator: Where I can find clipboard history
 12. Tweak: I can use it to change desktop's behavior
+13. Just Perfection: more features than tweak
+14. OpenWeather: weather plugin, do not support gnome>44.
+But there's a solution at this plugin's website
+15.